ionutvilie/ibm-mq-lxc/readme.md

 - Unpack file to the root of the github repository `tar -zxvf ./mqadv_dev80_linux_x86-64.tar.gz`

-## Host
+## localhost

-Host is the main Ubuntu OS where containers will run (eg: Ubuntu notebook)
+localhost is the main Ubuntu OS where containers will run (eg: Ubuntu notebook)

 ### LXC - LXD
 ```bash